jogetoss/superset-menu/README.md

 The **Apache Superset Userview Menu** plugin allows user to integrate Apache Superset Dashboards into Joget DX.
 User can choose to embed their public or protected dashboard(s).
 It allows user to configure the dashboard embed options.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/Apache+Superset+Userview+Menu+Plugin).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.